 How to do hip extensions:

-- Get on your hands and knees, with your hands directly under your shoulders and your knees directly under your hips.
+- Get on your hands and knees, with your hands directly under your shoulders and your knees under your hips.

 - Keeping the right knee bent, lift your right leg until level with your glutes.